merenlab/merenlab.org/courses/PFLS/index.md

 Try your best, and it is OK if you can't answer each one of them.
 If you try your hardest, the solutions will make much more sense even if you fail.

+{:.warning}
+**Please turn in your solutions the following way**: Copy-paste the qeustions above into your email client, under each qeustion write your final answers along with the command line that led to that answer, and send the email to _meren@hifmb.de_ **and** _sarahi.garcia@uol.de_.
+The subject line of your email must be `PFLS EXC-001` :)

-Once you are done, we will review the [solutions](solutions/EXC-001) together.
+Once we are done, we will review the [solutions](solutions/EXC-001) together.

 ## Shell Scripting

 The last section focused on how the command line environment and the common tools that are accessible to us in the UNIX shell can empower its users to perform tasks that would have taken much longer to do manually.
-For instance, one could find how many genes in a given FASTA file by literally going throught it line by line in their text editor, but the ability to perform this task with a single command is a life saver.
+For instance, one could find how many genes are in a given FASTA file by literally going through it line by line in their text editor, but the ability to perform this task with a single command is a life saver.
 Using individual lines of instructions interactively is very powerful, but not suitable to complete repetitive tasks or implement complex ideas that require multiple instructions to be run one after another.

-Let's talk more about what shell scripting is and where it comes handy through a realistic example.
+Let's talk more about what shell scripting is and where it comes in handy through a realistic example.
 Consider the following.

 You are interested in understanding the functional landscape of the *Wolbachia* genus.
 To do this, you downloaded all the representative genomes from the Genome Taxonomy Database (GTDB).
 Since there are no cultures of *Wolbachia*, most of the genomes will be reconstructed from metagenomes or will be single amplified, both of which can yield highly fragmented genomes.
 But for an appropriate analysis of functions, you need genomes that are relatively well put together.
 Ideally a single contig, but if not, let's say no more than 30 contigs.
 So after downloading these genomes, you will want to count the number of contigs in each one of them, and put aside the ones that you actually would like to use for your downstream analyses.